openharmony/docs/en/application-dev/reference/apis/js-apis-wifi.md

 disconnect(): boolean

-Connects to the specified network.
+Disconnects from the specified network.
 This is a system API.

 **Required permissions**: